 We recommend visiting the Tower both during the day and at night.
 During the day, a series of observation levels provide perfect views looking out across the city.

 After taking the trip up the Tower, you might be feeling a little peckish.
-Conveniently placed, the Tower is also home to a restaurant where you can refuel before tackling the descent down.
+Conveniently, the Tower is also home to a restaurant where you can refuel before tackling the descent down.

 12. Tiananmen Square